sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0033.jpg
-You are onboarding an account that is not supported out of the box.
+Q : You are onboarding an account that is not supported out of the box.
 What should you do first to obtain a platform to import?
+A : Create a service ticket in the customer portal explaining the requirements of the custom platform.

 Create a service ticket in the customer portal explaining the requirements of the custom platform.
 Search common community portals like stackoverflow, reddit, github for an existing platform.